ArchimedesFTW/Realtime-Audio-Video-Sync-Tool/README.md

 ## Installation
+You can find a zip file with the tool [here](https://github.com/ArchimedesFTW/Realtime-Audio-Video-Sync-Tool/releases).

+Extract the zip and run the executable.

+#### Python install

-You can install and run the tool yourself using:
+You can install run and modify the tool yourself using:
 ```bash
 pip install -r requirements.txt
 python main.py